 Data reported in recent years indicate that in 2018, “an estimated 21.2 million people aged 12 or older needed substance use treatment in the past year.”
 While getting treatment for substance abuse is highly recommended, not everyone will.
 The reasons why vary.

 Some people think they do not need rehab because they don’t think they have a problem, while others don’t know where to begin to look for help.
-Still, others who will enter a facility for drug addiction, which could be the best decision they make.
+Still, others will enter a facility for drug addiction, which could be the best decision they make.

 South Florida continues to face the myriad of challenges with substance abuse under its sunshine-filled skies like much of the rest of the state.
 The national crisis of opioid addiction has affected the area, and counties continue to see these drugs, and others affect Floridians.